-Divisions of the MOE other than those that make up the DLT will also lend assistance to any school as required.
-Other than the routine visits by individual members of the DLT, inclusive of the line Supervisor, the DLT will schedule physical visits to each school at least once per term.
+Divisions of the MOE other than those (e.g. EDHU and Health and Safety Officer) that make up the DLT will also lend assistance to any school as required.
+Other than the routine visits by individual members of the DLT, inclusive of the line Supervisor, the DLT will schedule physical visits to schools at least once per week, other than on Mondays which is carded for DLT meetings.
 At these visits, meetings will be conducted between the DLT and the SBMT to assess and give recommendations based on reports submitted.
 Virtual meetings can be organized as the need arises.
-The Line supervisor as well as Curriculum Officers and SSSD personnel, will be expected to monitor implementation of the recommendations made.
+The Line Supervisor as well as Curriculum Officers and SSSD personnel, will be expected to monitor implementation of the recommendations made.

 Meetings of DLT/Supervisors with School Administrators (Fraternity Meetings, Cluster meetings, termly conferences) can be organized either virtually or physically.
-All physical meetings must satisfy the MOH requirements and is the preferred mode once possible and practical to do so.